stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

+💸 Have you ever wondered how financial gurus get paid?
 &nbsp;

-### **Why I don't do that?**

 &nbsp;

-Because I don't hide in Dubai.

 &nbsp;

+**📚One thing I learnt from my 15 years in investing?**

+&nbsp;

+**🦄 Social influencers are not investors.**

+&nbsp;

+**🙄 You can't get rich on whatsapp.**

+&nbsp;

+**🧞 Even the best trader will not turn $1 into $100 in 5 days.**

+&nbsp;

+**🧠 But there is a smart way to make money.**

+&nbsp;

+Trust me, I have 10 followers on instagram.

+&nbsp;

+My marketing s*** because I was busy with building on investing skills.

+&nbsp;

+Investing for Goldman Sachs Asset Management office in New York City...

+&nbsp;

+Managing my own multi billion dollars book on Kerviel's ex trading desk...

+&nbsp;

+Building automated trading for Bank of America in London...

+&nbsp;

+&nbsp;

+## **Why I don't do that?**

+&nbsp;

+I don't hide in Dubai.
 I have a LinkedIn profile, my name is public.

 &nbsp;

+I come from nothing, I was a political refugee when my parents moved to Paris at the age of 3.

+&nbsp;

+And today I own a $100m2 flat in Paris (le Marais) and a flat in London (Covent Garden), thanks to my investments and hard work.

+&nbsp;

+The goal: empower people with smart investment choices.

+&nbsp;

+Not push them to trade fast and open an account with Robinhood eToro or whatever broker.

+&nbsp;

+&nbsp;

 **[Click here to see my LinkedIn](https://www.linkedin.com/in/anesshusseinali/)**

 &nbsp;

-And I'm happy to meet up if you want to!

 &nbsp;

-I host meetups in New York, London, and Paris.
+Facts: after your first 2 millions, money doesn't buy happiness, purpose does.

 &nbsp;